byorgey/blog/posts/how-to-print-things.markdown

 <p><strong>Pros</strong></p>
 <ul>
 <li>There is a particularly simple algorithm for reading a document printed using this method (see below), which does not require making separate stacks and hence does not require a flat surface.
 There is no state to remember; the same action is done at the end of each page.</li>
 <li>Consecutive pages are always on different sheets, so one can always simultaneously refer to the current page and the previous page without confusion or flipping back and forth.
 In fact, <em>any</em> sequence of consecutive pages (not exceeding the number of sheets) is always on separarate sheets.
-For example, in a $latex 10$-page document printed on $latex 5$ sheets, pages 2–6 are all on separate sheets, as are pages 3–7, 4–8, and so on.
+For example, in a $10$-page document printed on $5$ sheets, pages 2–6 are all on separate sheets, as are pages 3–7, 4–8, and so on.
 Thus, it is easy to simultaneously reference any pages which are not too far apart in the document.</li>
 <li>Still saves paper as compared to single-sided printing.</li>
 </ul>
 <p><strong>Cons</strong></p>
 <ul>
 <li>The pages must be turned one at a time; there is no easy way to jump ahead multiple pages.
 For many, this is a major downside.
-In technical terms, seeking to an arbitrary page is $latex O(n)$.</li>
+In technical terms, seeking to an arbitrary page is $O(n)$.</li>
 <li>The document cannot be easily split into subsections, since each sheet contains two pages which are far apart in the document.</li>
 <li>If you hand a document printed in this manner to someone else, they are likely to be confused.</li>
 <li>Printing documents in this manner requires more effort (although it is not hard; see below).</li>